Operated by East Boldre Community Stores Limited.

 Jane Hill was born to George (a shoemaker) and Martha Hill in 1820 who lived in East End.

-The 1841 census shows them living in Beaulieu Rails with son David, aged 3.
-Their daughter Letitia was born in 1846 but died in infancy, aged two.
+Daughter Letitia was born in 1846 but died in infancy, aged two.
 She was buried at the chapel on 31st March 1848 by Rev John Bartlett Burt.

 William was buried at the chapel by Rev John Bartlett Burt on 21st August 1883, possibly because he had grown up there and daughter Letitia was buried there.

-Jane was still in Thorney Hill 10 years later living with two of her granddaughters, both aged 18; Julia and Edith Hann (daughter of Emma (d.
-1895).
+Following William's death, Leah and her daughter Julia moved back to Thorney Hill to live with Jane.
+Leah died the following year, aged 41.
+Jane was still in Thorney Hill 10 years later living with two of her granddaughters, both aged 18; Julia and Edith Hann (daughter of Emma who died in 1895).

 Jane died in 1904 but it is uncertain if her inscription is simply commemorative or she was actually buried at the chapel as this post dates the surviving burial register.